grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/01 xk6-browser/02 BrowserContext/browser.md

 ---
 title: 'browser()'
-excerpt: 'Returns the browser instance that this browser context belongs to.'
+excerpt: 'Returns the browser instance that this BrowserContext belongs to.'
 ---

-Returns the browser instance that this browser context belongs to.
+Returns the [browser](/javascript-api/xk6-browser/browser) instance that this `BrowserContext` belongs to.

 ### Returns